NINA SHIVDASANI ROVSHEN IN CONVERSATION WITH SHAI HEREDIA (JUNE 2005)

 SH: How did the idea for Chhatrabhang originate?

-NSR: I wanted to make a film on the essence of India.
-I read 3 lines in the newspaper about a well that had run dry in northern India, and the caste tension that occurred after that.
+NSR: When I got back to India, I organized a screening of my films for my artist friends and people in the film world.
+A friend of mine who liked my work said that she had a foundation that wanted to encourage projects in the rural areas, and they would sponsor my film if I made it in a rural area.
+I was of course very interested in her proposition as I had always wanted to make a film on the essence of India.
+70% of Indians live in rural areas so making a film in this context was an exciting idea.
+I began to do a lot of research and I read 3 lines in the newspaper about a well that had run dry in northern India, and the caste tension that occurred after that.
 I immediately realised that I could make that the seed of a film – a true-life incident combined with as much of the reality of that incident along with a certain amount of fiction to supplement where it needed it.
 So this complex play of real and fiction is what turned it into a really strong work.
 I went on a research trip, took photographs, did a lot of taping and then wrote a script outline with minimal dialogue and narration – all the rest is free formed, dehati language which the villagers spoke themselves.

 SH: Whom were you making this film for essentially?
 Did you have a specific audience in mind?